Dear Interested Future Dietetic Intern:

 (Tuition is subject to change by the Texas Legislature; Fees are subject to the UTHSC-H determination.)
 More information on tuition and fees is available on the website.
 Visit Financial Assistance for information on scholarships and financial aid.

 Information regarding Health Insurance and Housing are found on the School of Public Health Student Life and Resources link below under UT Student Guide: http://www.sph.uth.tmc.edu/current-students/student-life-and-resources/

 The intern is responsible for any additional expenses required for supervised practice such as travel to and from rotation sites, reference books, liability insurance, uniforms, immunizations, background checks and drug screens.
 These expenses will vary depending upon assigned sites.

-The Code Number for the Dietetic Internship at The University of Texas School of Public Health at Houston is 262.
+The Code Number for the Dietetic Internship at The University of Texas Health Science Center in Houston (UTHealth) School of Public Health is 262.

 D & D Digital Systems 304 Main St., Suite 301 Ames, Iowa 50010-6148

 Applicants must email the dietetic internship program at email@example.com to accept or decline the appointment on the appointment day.
 Applicants with appointments are encouraged to accept or decline early on match day.
 If a response is not received within the designated time, the applicant forfeits his/her position.
 Applicants must confirm in writing via email to accept or decline the appointment.
 All application materials become the property of the University of Texas School of Public Health at Houston.
 No application materials will be returned.

 Our campus is located at: